maximeraafat/BlenderNeRF/README.md

 * `Sphere` (deactivated by default) : whether to show the training sphere from which random views will be sampled
 * `Camera` (deactivated by default) : whether to show the camera used for registering the training data
 * `Upper Views` (deactivated by default) : whether to sample views from the upper training hemisphere only (rotation variant)
+* `Outwards` (deactivated by default) : whether to point the camera outwards of the training sphere
 * `PLAY COS` : play the **Camera on Sphere** method

 Note that activating the `Sphere` and `Camera` properties creates a `BlenderNeRF Sphere` empty object and a `BlenderNeRF Camera` camera object respectively.
 Please do not create any objects with these names manually, since this might break the add-on functionalities.

-Training frames will be captured using the `BlenderNeRF Camera` object from frame 1 to `Frames`, irrespectively of the scene frame range.
+`Frames` amount of training frames will be captured using the `BlenderNeRF Camera` object, starting from the scene start frame.
 Finally, keep in mind that the training camera is locked in place and cannot manually be moved.

 ## Tips for optimal results

-As mentioned previously, the add-on currently only supports **NVIDIA's [Instant NGP](https://github.com/NVlabs/instant-ngp)** version of NeRF.
+NVIDIA provides a few helpful tips on how to train a NeRF model using **[Instant NGP](https://github.com/NVlabs/instant-ngp/blob/master/docs/nerf_dataset_tips.md)**.
 Feel free to visit their repository for further help.
 Below are some quick tips for optimal **nerfing**.

 * NeRF trains best with 50 to 150 images
 * Testing views should not deviate too much from training views